 Chain 6.
 DC into the 4th chain, and into each of the next 2.
 (1 Box)

 R4 – 5: Using Row 3 as a base, you will continue working in the same manner repeating (II) one extra time each row to increase the number of boxes by one each row.
-At the end of Row 5, you will have 5 Boxes.
+At the end, you will have the same number of boxes as rows.

-Chain 1, and turn.
-SC into the space between the boxes just under your current place, chain 2, (SC into the space in between the next 2 boxes, chain 2) 3x, SC into the corner stitch, chain 2, [(SC into the space in between the next 2 boxes, chain 2) 4x, SC into the corner stitch, chain 2] 3x.
-Join.
+Chain 1, turn.
+SC into the space between the boxes just under your current place, chain 2, (SC, chain 2, SC) into the corner stitch, chain 2, (SC into the space in between the next 2 boxes, chain 2) across the top, (SC, chain 2, SC) into the corner stitch, chain 2, (SC into the space in between the next 2 boxes, chain 2) down the side, (SC, chain 2, SC) into the corner stitch, chain 2, (SC into the space in between the next 2 boxes, chain 2) across the bottom, (SC, chain 2, SC) into the corner stitch, chain 2, (SC into the space in between the next 2 boxes, chain 2) up the side until you’re back to the beginning then join to the 1st SC.

 Linked Up To…